Table of contents

 It is important to note that succession planning is not a simple process, and it involves various challenges.
 Despite what some people may think, it is a strategic process that necessitates a great deal of consideration.
 During the pandemic, businesses of all sizes began to recognize the importance of succession planning due to the impact that abrupt changes can have on a company.
 It is critical to be prepared to transfer ownership to new leaders who can guide the company in a new direction.
 Although selecting the appropriate leaders is not always enough, the absence of a plan can create additional problems when a decision needs to be made.
 To ensure that businesses can adapt and have a plan in place, they require a succession planning toolkit.
 This toolkit helps to identify any potential gaps in succession and allows for the planning of future staffing needs.
 This is achieved by clarifying the role and measuring values, attainment, and perseverance, which enables informed decisions to be made.

-We will now review the tools that organisations have available to help them deliver objective, fair and effective succession planning programmes.
+We will now review the tools that organizations have available to help them deliver objective, fair and effective succession planning programs.

 Technical assessments